Cogito/dominus/README.md

 ### Known Issues ###

-* The battle package has some issues still.
-I believe the problem is defender.enemies and attackers[0].enemies should not be a reference.
-It causes a Maximum call stack size exceeded error.
 * Issues are tracked at https://bitbucket.org/daniel_phillips/gridgame/issues?status=new&status=open and should probably be moved to github.
+* There are some notes in the top of battle.js in the battle package about some things that need fixing.